-Any customer deploying a large number of devices on the EMnify network must ensure that these devices operate following the good practices described in this article.
-These practices are put in place to guarantee that the devices deployed by our customers do not impact negatively other EMnify customers:
+Any customer deploying a large number of devices (e.g. 1000 devices or more) on the EMnify network must ensure that these devices operate following the good practices described in this article.
+These practices are put in place to guarantee that the devices deployed by our customers do not impact network services for all users of the mobile networks.

-- Back-off strategy in case the device cannot establish a data connection: If your devices have already reached the monthly limit or the application server is not reachable, your devices should introduce a random back off timer and not try to connect every few seconds.
+- Back-off strategy in case the device cannot establish a data connection (PDP session): If your devices have already reached the monthly limit or the application server is not reachable, your devices should introduce a random back off timer and not try to connect every few seconds.
 An example of a proper back off strategy would be:

 - Failed connection attempt